wfjm/w11/doc/simh_diff_traced-rti-rtt.md

 The Processor Handbook documentation is misleading and at one point simply wrong.

 On SimH, a traced `RTI` or `RTT` does trap.
-Confirmed bug, will be fixed.
+Confirmed deficiency, will be fixed.

 The w11 implements traced `RTI` or `RTT` correctly, the corresponding test is skipped when executed on SimH